Swept Away (by an Unusual Destiny in the Blue Sea of August) - Lina Wertmüller 1974

 A form of mundane-social revolution is the precondition for the inversion in Swept Away.
 Gennarino's ruthless aggression stands in direct proportion to his previous degradation.
 His vengeance is fueled by a need to vindicate the disregard of his dignity and autonomy as an individual.
 Wertmüller's film is a commentary on the virulence of the resentment informing all revolutionary redistributions of power.

 Swept Away's power-sharing is less a recreation of the gender-battles previously waged by Tracy and Hepburn, than their continuation.
 Except that in the ensuing thirty odd years female protagonists of the battle, once nobly beleaguered frontierspersons, have themselves become fair game for satirists.
-After the attainment of its main political objectives, feminism's contest has issued in a new status quo and may henceforth be shown as the latest chapter of the age-old face-off between gender-factions.
+Having attained its main political objectives, feminism's contest has issued in a new status quo--the latest installment of the age-old face-off between gender-factions.

 Yet the spectacle of evolving power dynamics need not be seen as a parable of male-female relationships or even a comment on their politicization as a result of the real leveling of difference.
 What feminism there is in Wertmüller's vision emerges by way of the antagonism between two discrete individuals who, being male and female and out of options, resolve their conflict in the age-old way, viz., the erotic merger of mind and body.
 Whether this makes her vision post-feminist or just a slap in the face of female pride, is open to debate.
 It may simply be the repudiation of a certain feminist mind-set supervenient upon political and economic developments it did not create and enabling a willful oblivion towards what once was biological exigence.
 In this broadest perspective Wertmüller's film reveals itself as a show-down between history and culture's repressed biological underpinnings.